vedantpatel1997/Python-gRPC/README.md

-Here's a comprehensive README to explain the setup, configuration, and how to run the application locally, focusing on `app.py`, `greet_server.py`, and `greet.proto`.
+Here’s the updated README with the correct file name for the client script:

 ---